 - 2 teaspoons cumin seeds

-- 2 green chilies, slit lengthwise
+- 2 green chili peppers, slit lengthwise

-- 1 tablespoon ginger, grated
+- 1 – inch knob of ginger, grated

 - 2 cups basmati rice, washed and soaked

-- 2½ cups yakhni, reserved from the Chicken Yakhni
+- 2½ cups yakhni, reserved from the chicken yakhni

-- cilantro, chopped
+- cilantro leaves, chopped

-- mint, chopped
+- mint leaves, chopped

 For the Chicken Yakhni:

 - Warm ghee in an Instant Pot on saute mode.
-Add onion and cook until the onions become soft and translucent.
+Add the onion, garlic, ginger, green chilies, and a cinnamon stick.
+Sauté until the onions soften, for 8-10 minutes.

-- Remove the chicken from the Instant Pot and cut it into legs, thighs, and breasts; set it aside.
-Then, drain the broth in a colander over a large mixing bowl to preserve the broth.
+- Remove the spice ball and pour the chicken stock through a fine mesh strainer into a large mixing bowl.
 Reserve 2½ cups of the broth and store the rest.

 Shahzad